 Use these free football printables and fun football party ideas to host the best game day party ever!
 They make throwing a football theme party, whether big or small, a cinch!
 All football fans will love the specific touches that the free football party printables add to your party!

-I can’t tell you how much fun it’s been to live in the Kansas City area the past two years.
+I can’t tell you how much fun it’s been to live in the Kansas City area the past few years.
 There’s just something incredible about going out on Fridays during football season and seeing half the people around you wearing red for red Friday.